MatthewParke/AnagramFinder/README.md

 For smaller inputs, such as dict1, "java -cp . anagrams.Anagrams dict1" is what I used to run
 	through the command line on windows.
 For larger inputs, such as dict2, "java -Xmx1024m -cp . anagrams.Anagrams dict2" is what I
-	used to run through the command line on windows
+	used to run through the command line on windows.
 	The -Xmx1024m is used to allocate extra memory to the JVM at runtime, 1024m being 1024 megabytes.